Silent Pool: History

+In 1667, John Evelyn had a leat constructed from the pool to feed a fountain in the grounds of Albury Manor some 800 m to the south-west as part of the formal gardens he was laying out for Henry Howard.

 The pool has been a popular site for visitors since Victorian times.
+The lake was admired by the poet Alfred Tennyson.
 It has a car park, directly on the A25, and a footpath leading to a viewing platform and a walkway which encircles the pool.
 It can also be reached by walkers on the North Downs Way via a direct path descending the slope.

 In recent years Silent Pool came under attack by the invasive weed Crassula helmsii.
 The weed was thought to have been introduced to the pool by someone tipping the contents of an unwanted aquarium into it.
 If it had been allowed to grow unchecked, it would have changed the Silent Pool and Sherbourne Pond drastically, “leaving nothing but a green spongy mass, devoid of life”.
 Work has been undertaken to eradicate the weed and restore the waters at a cost of £49,960.

 Distillery

-Since 2014, water from the Silent Pool has been used in the production of gin on a site adjacent to the pool.
+Since 2014, water from the Silent Pool has been used in the production of gin on a site adjacent to Sherbourne pond.
 A vintage wood-fired steam boiler was restored to power the hand-built copper still, made for Silent Pool Distillers by the Arnold Holstein Company in the Lake Constance area of Germany.

 In popular culture

 Silent Pool is linked to a 19th-century tale that says King John on his horse abducted a woodcutter's daughter who was forced into the deep water and drowned.
 According to the legend, the maiden can be seen at midnight.
 This story appears to have come from a book written by Martin Farquhar Tupper in 1858 called Stephan Langton or The Days Of King John (A Romance of the Silent Pool).
 The story is based on real historic characters including Stephen Langton, a former archbishop of Canterbury, and King John.

 In December 1926, when crime writer Agatha Christie disappeared, it was feared that she had drowned in Silent Pool after her abandoned car was discovered at nearby Newlands Corner.

-The lake was admired by the poet Alfred Tennyson.
+In 2010, scenes from the Tim Bevan film, Hippie Hippie Shake, about the Oz magazine obscenity trial, starring Cillian Murphy and Sienna Miller were filmed at Silent Pool but the film was never released.